Scarborough Shoal standoff: Continued Chinese presence

 The Philippines claimed that under a 2012 deal mediated by the United States, China and the Philippines promised to withdraw their forces from the shoal until a deal over its ownership could be reached.
 The Philippines "complied with the agreement" and withdrew.
 China, however, did not abide by the agreement and maintained its presence at the shoal, effectively militarizing it.
 Philippine president Benigno S. Aquino III later compared China's behavior to Nazi Germany's annexation of Czechoslovakia.
 China claimed that no such deal had been reached, and that it was open to talking to Philippines provided that non-regional entities such as USA stayed out of such talks.

 By July 2012, China had erected a barrier to the entrance of the shoal, according to the Philippine Department of Foreign Affairs.
 Since then, vessels belonging to the China Marine Surveillance and Fisheries Law Enforcement Command have been observed in the nearby disputed shoal and Chinese government vessels have been turning away Filipino vessels sailing to the area.
 In response, the Philippines has stated that it would be preparing to resend vessels to the shoal, in what has been described as a "cold standoff".
 By January 2014, China continued to maintain a presence within the shoal, among heightened tensions regarded a new law which requires non-Chinese fishing boats to seek permission from China when in the South China Sea, however Philippine fishing boats were able to fish around the shoal without Chinese interaction.

-In April 2015, a Chinese Coast Guard vessel used water cannons on Philippine fishing boats, and seized the catch of some of the boats, in waters near the shoal.
-This follows a similar use of water cannons in the waters around the shoals in late January 2014.
+2014

+Water cannon use by China

+In February 2014, Filipino officials announced that a Chinese vessel had fired a water cannon at Filipino fishermen.
 China dismissed reports regarding the incident and reiterated their claim to the shoal.
 The United States called the actions of the Chinese coast guard "provocative".